Vis Space and Dev Space

-A central goal of Alaska NSF EPSCoR's current research project is to provide Alaskans with the tools to make informed decisions to help adapt to changing environments.
+A continuing goal of Alaska NSF EPSCoR is to provide Alaskans with the tools to make informed decisions to help adapt to changing environments.
 To that end, EPSCoR took the lead in constructing Vis Space, a visualization facility on the UAF campus designed to facilitate dialogue and decision-making by agencies, industry, communities and academia.
+Vis Space is also supported by the Development Space ("Dev Space"), which is used to experiment with virtual reality (VR) and other forms of visualization.

 Vis Space consists of a bank of high-definition monitors providing upwards of 60 million pixels of resolution, connected directly to UAF high-performance computing and storage.
 In addition to the seven 75-inch screens ringing its conference table, it also features audio, a videoconference system, high-speed wi-fi, dedicated memory and a 10-gig link to UAF, and is configurable to serve as either a conference room or as a theater.
 Users can display the dynamics of a problem, and the effects of policy options, in a clear and compelling manner – thus helping people to develop the best approaches and solutions.